Mind body care

 You can look for:

-• Online groups for scapegoated adults or children
+• tick Online groups for scapegoated adults or children

-• Books, podcasts, and articles on healing insecurities
+• tick Books, podcasts, and articles on healing insecurities

 Use these resources to keep moving forward.
 Many therapists will help you put new boundaries in place and challenge old beliefs.
 Friendships and safe communities also give strength.